electron/electron/docs/api/webview-tag.md

 page.
 The protocol of script's URL must be either `file:` or `asar:`, because it will be loaded by `require` in guest page under the hood.

-When the guest page doesn't have node integration this script will still have access to all Node APIs, but global objects injected by Node will be deleted after this script has finished executing.
+When the guest page doesn't have `nodeIntegration` enabled, this script will still have access to all Node APIs, but global objects injected by Node will be deleted after this script has finished executing.

+**Note:** Globals created by preload scripts can be modified by untrusted remote sites, even if `nodeIntegration` is disabled.
+Use caution when using preload scripts in conjunction with untrusted webview content.

 ### `httpreferrer`